 Co-branded hotel cards vs general travel cards

 If you travel frequently and prefer a certain hotel, opt for their co-branded card.
 If you’d rather keep a flexible rewards program rolling, go for the general travel card.
 Pairing a general card and a co-branded card is also an option for those who want the best of both worlds.
-The Hilton Honors Amex card doesn’t come with an annual fee, which makes it a great card to pair with the Capital One Venture (not currently available) or Chase Sapphire Preferred Card.
+The Hilton Honors Amex card doesn’t come with an annual fee, which makes it a great card to pair with the Capital One Venture or Chase Sapphire Preferred Card.

 How to get free nights at hotels